caluagjeromef/caluagjeromef/README.md

 Thank you for visiting my profile.
 I hope you find my projects interesting and useful!

-Feel free to reach out to me if you have any questions or just want to chat about programming.
+**Feel free to reach out to me if you have any comments/suggestions/questions or just want to chat about programming.**